Feature Removal Is a Unifying Principle for Model Explanation Methods: Removal-Based Explanations

 \begin{enumerate} \item (Feature removal) How the method removes features from the model (e.g., by setting them to default values or by marginalizing over a distribution of values) \item (Model behavior) What model behavior the method analyzes (e.g., the probability of the true class or the model loss) \item (Summary technique) How the method summarizes each feature's impact on the model (e.g., by removing a feature individually or by calculating the Shapley values) \end{enumerate} \end{definition}

 This precise yet flexible framework represents each choice as a specific type of mathematical function, as we show later.
-The framework unifies disparate explanation methods, and, by unraveling each method's choices, offers a step towards a better understanding of the literature by allowing explicit reasoning about the trade-offs among different approaches.
+The framework unifies disparate explanation methods by unraveling each method's separate choices along these three dimensions.
+By allowing explicit reasoning about the trade-offs among different approaches, this perspective offers a step towards a better understanding of the literature.